dgleich/bisquik/README.md

-bisquik
+bakisag
 =======
-bisquik randomly samples a graph with a prescribed degree distribution.
+bakisag randomly samples a graph with a prescribed degree distribution.

-It implements the algorithm from Bayati, Kim, and Saberi, Algorithmica [doi:...]
+It implements the algorithm from Bayati, Kim, and Saberi, 2010 Algorithmica 58(4):860-910 [doi:10.1007/s00453-009-9340-1]

 Usage
 -----

-    bisquik [options] degfile
+    bakisag [options] degfile

     Generate a random sample of a graph with a prescribed degree distribution.
 The program reads the degrees in <degfile>